-The Centurions Worldwide Community website brings together Centurion race walkers from across the globe with a common interest in ultra distance walking, but we hope that many race walkers and long distance walkers will aspire to join this unique community.
+The Centurions Worldwide Community website brings together Centurion race walkers from across the globe with a common interest in ultra distance walking and we hope that many race walkers and long distance walkers will aspire to join this unique community.

 We have provided plenty of tips from experienced racewalkers for those who have never walked a 100 miles before and want to join us!